Paulding, Ohio: 2000 census

-Industry
+Economy

 Paulding is largely a bedroom community.

 At one point, Paulding had a factory processing sugar from beets, and another processing ketchup from tomatoes, but both factories have ceased production and neighboring farms no longer produce those crops.
 At one point, Paulding boasted of three local elevators - Equity Exchange, Paulding Grain and Seed, and the Farm Bureau - but the loss of rail service, most grain is trucked elsewhere.
 Paulding was once home to Betty Zane popcorn, but that disappeared in the early 20th century.

 Many manufacturing facilities have come and gone, producing such products as glass mailboxes, ink wells, and brake linings.
 A number of small factories exist, but the largest single employer in the Village is the government, with Paulding Exempted Village Schools being the largest organization.
 Many residents commute to industrial jobs, often in neighboring counties.

 Education

 Paulding High School sports participate in the Green Meadows Conference, an athletic body sanctioned by the Ohio High School Athletic Association (OHSAA).

 The school on Water Street is one of the largest schools in the state providing elementary education.
 In many districts, elementary schools are kept small so students can walk to school.
 The graduating class of 1970 included the last Paulding students who experienced a one-room schoolhouse, as they had attended the first grade at Emerald.
 That was a fairly pleasant transition, unlike 1971, when many county residents were outraged to learn Dr. Martin Essex of the Ohio State Board of Education had revoked the charters of 4 of the 6 Paulding County schools, asserting that they were too small to offer a good education.
 Auglaize-Brown asked to join the Paulding Exempted Village School district, while the Grover Hill, Blue Creek, and Payne Local School Districts merged into the new Wayne Trace school district.